rahulkishen18/tensorflow-for-reranking/README.md

 Then you can play around directly on the box to your hearts content.

 ### Provisioning environment for GCP authentication
-MCLI supports storing secure secrets per user, that are then injected into the users environment.
+MCLI supports storing secure secrets per user, that are then injected into the users runtime during the lifecycle of the run.
 Here I setup [GCP credentials](https://docs.mosaicml.com/projects/mcli/en/latest/resources/secrets/gcp.html) which are injected into the runtime in such a way that standard GCP Python libraries can use them to auto-authenticate.
 I know it says "GCP Storage", but this is a minsomer, it's for authenticating GCP in general.

 ### Launching MCLI runs